the13joker1/Fake-data-generator/SECURITY.md

 If you discover a security issue, please report it confidentially to THE_13joker1 on [Github](https://github.com/the13joker1) or [Reddit](https://www.reddit.com/user/THE_13joker1/)

-THE_13joker1 respond as soon as possible and take appropriate measures.
+THE_13joker1 will respond as soon as possible and take appropriate action.

 ## Security practices